KabirSuri/KabirSuri/README.md

 ### Glad to see you here!
-I’m a senior in high school.
+I’m a first-year at the University of Virginia.
 I'm a competitive programmer, game developer, and engineer.

-I have participated in competitive programming since my sophomore year, currently studying for the Gold Divison of the USA Computing Olympiad.
-I have experience working with teams as a member of an Indie Game Development team, for which I also produce music for.

 <br/>